ProfDrYoMan/tibber_pulse_local/README.md

 The LED on the tibber bridge should now light up green and not light blue anymore.

-Now use any device (laptop, pad, phone) to connect to the WiFi network ```tibber-bridge```.
+Now use any device (laptop, pad, phone) to connect to the WiFi network ```Tibber Bridge```.
-The password is the nine characters printed on the tibber-bridge.
+The password is the nine characters printed on the tibber bridge.

 Use a web browser on that device to connect to <http://10.133.70.1/>.

-The username is ```admin``` and the password is again the nine characters printed on the tibber-bridge.
+The username is ```admin``` and the password is again the nine characters printed on the tibber bridge.

 When connected, select the param tab an there find and set the variable ```webserver_force_enable``` to ```true```.